EdwardLoa/SQL-Portfolio/Pizza Runner SQL Portfolio.md

 WITH recursive split_extras AS (
 	SELECT
 		order_id,
-		SUBSTRING_INDEX(extras, ',', 1) AS extras,
+		SUBSTRING_INDEX(extras, ',', 1) AS extras, /*creating list of order_id: extra topping with recursive function like before */
         	SUBSTRING(extras, LOCATE(',', extras) +2) AS remainders2
 	FROM cleaned_customer_orders
     	WHERE extras IS NOT NULL

     	UNION ALL

     	SELECT
 		order_id,